WHAT ARE KEY INDICATORS THAT SOMEONE IS BEING INVESTIGATED FOR CYBERCRIME?

 An individual should not worry about looking guilty by hiring an attorney; they have a constitutional right to counsel and to remain silent.
 It’s not something that the government can use against someone during any stage of criminal proceedings.
-My advice is that anyone who believes they are suspected of a cybercrime or any other crime should retain counsel and not talk to the police under any circumstances.
+My advice is that anyone who believes they are suspected of cybercrime, or any other crime, should retain counsel and not talk to the police under any circumstances.

 A lot of people think that if they just explain to the police what happened, the police will let them go.
 That is not going to happen.
-The police are never a suspect’s friends; they will lie, set up props to make them believe something is not there in order to get a confession, use different techniques to cheat them, and try to fool them into incriminating themselves.
-Under absolutely no circumstances should a person speak to the police if they are being investigated for a crime.
+The police are never a suspect’s friends; they will lie, set up props to make them believe something is not there in order to get a confession, use different techniques to try to trick them into incriminating themselves.
+Absolutely under no circumstances should a person speak with the police when they are being investigated for a crime.

 For more information on Indicators of Cybercrime Investigation, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.

 - What Exactly Is Considered A Cybercrime?